wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 Tested up to: 4.1.1
 Stable tag: 3.5.0

-Hosted Live group Chat Room for your web site with over than 350,000 chat rooms created.
+Hosted Live group Chat Room for your wordpress web site with over than 352,000 chat rooms created.
 Upload images, files, take photos..and much more

 == Description ==

-350,180 websites are already using RumbleTalk Chat room, Join NOW!
+352,280 websites are already using RumbleTalk Chat room, Join NOW!
 RumbleTalk is a hosted professional **chat room plugin** to connect you with your web site visitors.
 You may add it to any type of web site, blog or real-time event.
 You may also add it to facebook.